-Sometimes people are, in fact, way off.
-We are placed in a conundrum when the general direction we want to go toward is agreed upon but the reason for it escapes those who are in favor.
-Some logical trains of thought are simply too difficult to convey accurately to others.
+Sometimes people are on board, but way off.
+We are placed in a conundrum when the general direction we want to travel in is agreed upon but the logic for doing so escapes those who are in favor.
+Sometimes, logical trains of thought are simply too difficult to convey accurately to others.

 Other times, our listeners / readers take a simpler, cheaper line of thinking for reasons why they agree with our position.
 A question of whether we have a responsibility of ensuring not only the consent of, but the detailed understanding of our decisions as leaders arises.

 When should we ensure someone to be fully in tune with the reasoning for an argument whose summation they naively support?

 This article aims to explore the instance of someone agreeing with you for the wrong reasons, and when you should ensure they’re on the same page.

 A Leader Is Perceived to Be Weaker With Each Straw-Man Follower That Falls

 It feels good to have supporters of the ideas we put out.
 Generally, the more people that agree with the notions we express the better.
 A high acceptance rate of the ideas you manage to successfully communicate into the world works to contribute to their sense of correctness.